amiaopensource/av-python-carpentry/_episodes/05-movetranscode.md

 We wanted to copy the gif into a folder called "service", except the "service" folder didn't exist.

 Let's delete that "service" file and do things the right way.

-We can use the `os` module to make this folder.
+Now, let's use the `os` module to make this folder.
 But, before doing that, it's good practice to make sure the folder doesn't already exist.
 Among python users, this is called Looking Before You Leap (LBYP).